-- (i) Recognises and manages ethical dilemmas appropriately. - (ii) Recognises limits of own competence and takes action accordingly (for example, appointing a technical or legal adviser when appropriate). - (iii) Deals with conflicts of interest with integrity voluntarily discloses information, facts or circumstances that might give rise to an appearance of bias in the eyes of a party. - (iv) Understands and adheres to Ciarb's Code of Professional and Ethical Conduct. - (v) Reflects and engages in professional development and/or active engagement in relevant forums, to develop and foster ethical and practice standards in adjudication.
+- (i) Recognises and manages ethical dilemmas appropriately. - (ii) Deals with conflicts of interest with integrity. - (iii) Understands and adheres to Ciarb's code of ethics. - (iv) Reflects and engages in professional development and/or active engagement in relevant forums, to develop and foster ethical and practice standards in arbitration.